 Cost of revenues and cost reductions.
-Our cost of revenues as a percentage of total revenues was 30.9% for 2016, 34.8% for 2017 and 30.6% for 2018.
+Our cost of revenues as a percentage of total revenues was 30.6% for 2018 and 30.7% for 2019.
 Our products use off-the-shelf components and typically the prices of such components decline over time.
 However, the introduction and sale of new or enhanced products and services may result in an increase in our cost of revenues.
 We make a continuous effort to identify cheaper components of comparable performance and quality.
 We also seek improvements in engineering and manufacturing efficiency to reduce costs.
 Our products incorporate features that are purchased from third parties.
 In addition, new products usually have higher costs during the initial introduction period.
 We generally expect such costs to decline as the product matures and sales volume increases.
 The introduction of new products may also involve a significant decrease in demand for older products.
 Such a decrease may result in a devaluation or write-off of such older products and their respective components.
 The growth of our customer base is usually coupled with increased service revenues primarily resulting from increased maintenance and support.
 In addition, the growth of our installed base with large service providers may result in increased demand for professional services, such as training and installation services.
 An increase in demand for such services may require us to hire additional personnel and incur other expenditures.
 However, these additional expenses, handled efficiently, may be utilized to further support the growth of our customer base and increase service revenues.
-In 2016 we recorded no intangible assets impairment and as a result our gross margin increased compared to 2015.
-In 2017 our cost of revenues increased mainly due to an increase in projects which require a higher portion of services and a higher portion of deals with higher hardware components, as well as because of the decrease in revenues and the fixed costs element in the cost of revenues.
-In 2018 our cost of re
+In 2018 our cost of revenues increased due to an increase in revenues while we kept fixed elements of cost of revenues on a similar level.
+In 2019 our cost of revenues increased due to increase in projects which require a higher portion of services and a higher portion of deals with a larger hardware components.

 Currency exposure.
 A majority of our revenues and a substantial portion of our expenses are denominated in the U.S. dollar.
-However, a significant portion of our revenues is incurred in currencies other than U.S. dollar, mostly in Euro.
-In addition, a significant portion of our expenses, associated with our global operations, including personnel and facilities-related expenses, are incurred in currencies other than the U.S. dollar; this is the case primarily in Israel and to a lesser extent in other countries in Europe and Asia.
+However, a significant portion of our revenues is incurred in currencies other than the U.S. dollar, mostly in Euros.
+In addition, a significant portion of our expenses, associated with our global operations, including personnel and facilities-related expenses, are incurred in currencies other than the U.S. dollar; this is the case primarily in Israel and to a lesser extent in other countries in Europe, Asia, Africa and Latin America.
 Consequently, a decrease in the value of the U.S. dollar relative to local currencies will increase the dollar cost of our operations in these countries.
 A relative decrease in the value of the U.S. dollar would be partially offset to the extent that we generate revenues in such currencies.
 In order to partially mitigate this exposure, we have decided in the past and may decide from time to time in the future to enter into hedging transactions.
 We may discontinue hedging activities at any time.
 As such decisions involve substantial judgment and assessments primarily regarding future trends in foreign exchange markets, which are very volatile, as well as our future level and timing of cash flows of these currencies, we cannot provide any assurance that such hedging transactions will not affect our results of operations when they are realized.
-See Note 5 to our consolidated financial statements included elsewhere in this annual report for further information.
+See Note [5] to our consolidated financial statements included elsewhere in this annual report for further information.
 Also see "ITEM 11: Quantitative and Qualitative Disclosure About Market Risk."